Grobbies26/technical-assesment/README.md

 In the project directory, you can run:

 ### `npm start`
+First npm install in the repository then the scripts will work as intended

+### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.